 No. Florida’s medical marijuana program is independent from those in other states.
 As such, you must be evaluated by a licensed medical marijuana doctor in Florida in order to determine if you qualify for the program here.

-What is the Office of Compassionate Use?
+What is the Office of Medical Marijuana?

-What is the Compassionate Use Registry?
+What is the Medical Marijuana Use Registry (MMUR)?

 Is Dr. Jarrod Friedman certified as a medical marijuana doctor in Florida?

 Yes.
 Dr. Friedman is certified to evaluate you and determine if you qualify for medical marijuana.
 After the evaluation, Dr. Friedman will enter a recommended dosage amount into the Medical Marijuana Use Registry, which will allow you to purchase medical marijuana from a licensed dispensary.

 What can I expect during my medical marijuana consultation at CoreSmart?